 How to download a show or film to watch on the go

-Are you venturing back out into the world to meet those you’ve not seen in ages?
-We don’t blame you, but given it’s been a while, you may have forgotten than long journeys can actually be dead boring.
-So, why not download something to keep you entertained while you travel, with the Virgin TV Go app.
+There’s nothing worse than undertaking a long journey only to find you’ve nothing to keep you entertained.
+So, why not download something to watch while you travel, with the Virgin TV Go app?
 Full House and Maxit customers can use the Virgin TV Go app to download selected shows to watch offline, at no extra cost.
 To download the app:

 With Virgin TV Go, you can take your favourite shows with you, by downloading them straight onto your phone or tablet.
 To do that: